alasdairforsythe/tokenmonster/training/README.md

 ### -charset

 Whilst this is called `-charset` it mostly affects the normalization.
-In most cases you should choose `charset=utf8`. `UTF-16` is experimental and does not support capcode.
+In most cases you should choose `-charset utf8`. `UTF-16` is experimental and does not support capcode.

-On the other hand, if you are tokenizing something that is not a language and does not use words, for example a gene sequence, choose `-charset=none`.
+On the other hand, if you are tokenizing something that is not a language and does not use words, for example a gene sequence, choose `-charset none`.
 Use `None` whenever you don't want spacing or characters to be normalized.

 ### -disable-capcode

-If you choose `charset=utf8` this by default enables capcode, which is an alternative encoding for upper-casing.
+If you choose `-charset utf8` this by default enables capcode, which is an alternative encoding for upper-casing.
 To disable capcode pass the `-disable-capcode` flag.
 You would want to disable capcode if your target language does not use capital letters, or if it's a code-only model.
 However, even with capcode disabled, `-charset UTF-8` will still be normalized for accents, word beginnings, number beginnings and use a forward delete token.
 To completely disable all normalization, use `-charset none`.

 ### -mode

 The optimization `mode` is one of the most important parameters, as this completely changes the way your vocabulary works.

-`-mode=unfiltered` as described does not filter any tokens.
+`-mode unfiltered` as described does not filter any tokens.
 Use this when your dataset is already clean, such as a text file that contains only gene sequences.
 Do not use this for natural language, and especially do not use it for code because it will result in overfitting.

-`-mode=clean` provides minimal normalization to avoid overfitting.
+`-mode clean` provides minimal normalization to avoid overfitting.
 Specifically, words are forced to begin with a space intead of end with one, and it restricts the amount of whitespace that can appear in a token alongside letters or numbers.

-`-mode=balanced` optimizes tokens for whole words.
+`-mode balanced` optimizes tokens for whole words.
 A token is restricted from covering one and a half words, or ending on a capcode modifier, with exceptions.

-`-mode=consistent` at this level there are significant restrictions on combining letters, numbers, delimiters & punctuation within the same token.
+`-mode consistent` at this level there are significant restrictions on combining letters, numbers, delimiters & punctuation within the same token.
 Some combinations are allowed, for example a word can end with a comma or a space, but in most cases these are now forced into separate tokens to enforce consistency.
 Unlike `clean` & `balanced`, where there can be multiple versions of a single word, such as ` then`, ` then - `, ` "then`, ` then.`, in `-mode=consistent` there will be a handful of basic variations at most.
 There are also restrictions on open-closers such as `([{'"` from being combined with words or numbers.

-`-mode=strict` attempts to have only 1 token for each word, however it is written. `HELLO`, `"Hello"` & `hello!` will all be tokenized with the same ` hello` token, combined with capcode and punctuation tokens.
+`-mode strict` attempts to have only 1 token for each word, however it is written. `HELLO`, `"Hello"` & `hello!` will all be tokenized with the same ` hello` token, combined with capcode and punctuation tokens.
 It is allowed for tokens to cover multiple words, so ` how` and ` how are you` may be separate tokens.
 Open-closers such as `([{'"` are restricted from being combined with other marks, with some exceptions.

 As a rule of thumb, small models should use `strict` or `consistent`, medium models should use `consistent` or `balanced`, and large models should use `balanced` or `clean`.
 You can view the difference between them on the [online viewer](https://bot.co/tokenmonster/).